 Because of the changing face of the voting process, it is much easier to compare and contrast voter participation soon after a current election has ended.
 Well worth its paid subscription, New York Times Upfront magazine (https://upfront.scholastic.com/) challenges students to explore the topic of voter turnout through multiple articles, videos, and adaptable activities.

 Similarly, SERP (https://www.serpinstitute.org/access) is a free resource that has an excellent lesson on the question of mandatory voting and takes students through a series of reading, writing, math, and science tasks to explore this question.
 While the topic of voter turnout lends itself well to a post-election timeframe, it is one that can, at any time, be a critical component to a thematic unit on the right to vote in the United Sates.

-Stay tuned for Part 2 of this article, where we explore themes such as transition of power, inauguration day, the first 100 days, the presidency, and American government!
+Check out Part 2 of this article, where we explore themes such as transition of power, inauguration day, the first 100 days, the presidency, and American government!